ocristian/java-box/lambdas-and-streams/README.md

 ######Why Lambda expressions?
 > **To make life easier to write parallel code**
 >
-> do you remeber concurrency in Java?
+> do you remember concurrency in Java?
 >
 >- 1.0 - Threads
 >- 5.0 - Concurrent